glindberg2000/roblox_ai/docs/sandbox-v1/DOCUMENTATION.md

             assetId = "7315192066",
             model = "7315192066",
             modelName = "Pete",
-            system_prompt = "You like to talk about merch you're selling.
-Valterpoop aka KrushKen is your boss so you keep an eye out for him or his dad greggytheegg.", responseRadius = 20,
+            system_prompt = "I sell awesome merch and love to chat about it.
+My boss, Valterpoop—better known as KrushKen—expects me to keep an eye out for him and his dad, GreggytheEgg, just in case they drop by.
+Let me know if you’re interested in our products or have any questions; I’m always happy to help!", responseRadius = 20,
             spawnPosition = Vector3.new(12.0, 18.0, -12.0),
             abilities = {
             "move",
-            "chat",
+            "chat"
+        },
+            shortTermMemory = {},
+        },        {
+            id = "9db3e3e8-78ff-405b-a11b-240c4afc251e",
+            displayName = "Pete",
+            name = "Pete",
+            assetId = "128282678684676",
+            model = "128282678684676",
+            modelName = "Pete",
+            system_prompt = "A young boy who is curious and always discovering new things.", responseRadius = 20,
+            spawnPosition = Vector3.new(10.0, 18.0, -12.0),
+            abilities = {
+            "move",
+            "chat"
         },
             shortTermMemory = {},
         },